lty4ever/ROS_NOTE/README.md

 ## note two - ways to use terminal in linux
 * # press ctrl + alt + t to open terminal at Home of your user.
 * ## cd
-+ ~ to go back to user dir
-press tab to fill in automatically according to what is already typed in mind that there's two situation when tab is pressed
++ press tab to fill in automatically according to what is already typed in mind that there's two situation when tab is pressed
 	1. no conflicts occurs , fill in complished
 	2. conflicts occurs , nothing happens .
 If tab pressed a second time , all possible dirs appears with thier names,
-ls: show components in this dir type nothing after cd goes back to ~(Home) not only / means the root which can be used as a standard when getting into dirs , the ~ which means Home can also be used this way
++ ls: show components in this dir
++ type nothing after cd goes back to ~(Home)(the same use as typing ~) not only / means the root which can be used as a standard when getting into dirs , the ~ which means Home can also be used this way
 *## mkdir
 + dirname to make this dir here